 Welcome to Shutaf!
 We enjoy getting to know your child, teen or young adults, as well as your family.
 All new participants benefit from a home visit with Shutaf’s Director of Programs, Marci Tirshwell or one of her staff, in order to understand your child’s needs in a holistic and inclusive manner.
 Program scholarship based on need is available for all our programs.
 Click here to read more about our programs.
 For more information, contact email@example.com

 Want to register your child?
 Get in touch with us at firstname.lastname@example.org.
 We’ll arrange a home visit and show you how easy it is to use our online registration forms.
 Please note: Every participant must have a current medical form in order to attend Shutaf programs.

 Shutaf’s unique, reverse-inclusion model brings children, teens, and young adults with diverse needs at all of our programs.
 At Shutaf, our attitude is, what do you need to be successful rather than, what’s your diagnosis and label?

-A partial listing of types of diagnoses and participant needs served Please be in touch with us about your child or teen, and their needs.
+A partial listing of types of diagnoses and participant needs served Please be in touch with us about your child, teen or young adult, and their needs.

 - ADD, ADHD